 I did test it out for my migraines, but I would vomit for hours after taking Panadol, and it never reduced the pain one little bit.

 Flash forward to a few years ago...
 I had this headache that lasted weeks and never stopped.

-But this time I was desperate to find relief.
-My normal migraine medication was just not working and I know that you can not use the same medications for both.
-It is the wrong action in the body.
-Read this post on migraine vs. headache for the details.
+I was desperate to find some pain relief, but my normal migraine medication was just not working and I know that you can not use the same medications for headaches and migraines, but this pain was definitely migraine... or so I thought.

 Experiment to see which combination of these work for you.

 1. Take an over the counter pain reliever like: aspirin, ibuprofen, acetaminophen, naproxen.
 Some of my clients use capsaicin spray and it works well for them.
 Please see your doctor for help on this one, you don’t want to overdose when medications aren't working.